What is an Economist?

 - Research Analyst

-In 2016, there was an estimated number of 21,300 jobs in the United States for Economist.
+In the United States, there were 21,300 jobs for Economist in 2016.
 New jobs are being produced at a rate of 6.1% which is above the national average.
 The Bureau of Labor Statistics predicts 1,300 new jobs for Economist by 2026.
-The BLS estimates 1,600 yearly job openings in this field.
+There will be an estimated 1,600 positions for Economist per year.

 The states with the most job growth for Economist are Alabama, Louisiana, and Washington.
 Watch out if you plan on working in Wyoming, West Virginia, or Vermont.
 These states have the worst job growth for this type of profession.